iodide-project/iodide/docs/workflows.md

 ## Getting data into an Iodide notebook

-Iodide can use Javascript and standard browser APIs to download data from public URLs on the web.
+Iodide can use JavaScript and standard browser APIs to download data from public URLs on the web.
 As a convenience, we also provide a “fetch cell” in JSMD, which allows you to load data using a shorthand syntax.
 You can read more about JSMD fetch chunk syntax in the fetch chunk section of the [JSMD docs](jsmd.md).

 ### CORS problems